Pay-Per-Click Essentials: How to Use PPC to Grow Your Small Business

 Don’t mince words—you only get a few of them anyway.
 Other tips for crafting compelling ad copy include:

 - Include a CTA.
 This can be as simple as starting with a verb.
 Don’t just tell the user what you have (“New widgets!”).
-Tell him what you want him to do (“Get your own new widget!”).
-Depending on the term you target, that’s what he wants to do also.
+Tell them what you want them to do (“Get your own new widget!”).
+Depending on the term you target, that’s what they want to do also.

 - Focus on your USP.
 Your brand’s unique selling proposition/point is what separates you from the competition.
 Are you the best?
 Fastest?
 Closest?
 Cheapest?
 Friendliest?
 Most experienced?
 Original?
 Use it in your ad and stand out on the search page.